Working Guys: A Transmasculine Sex Worker Anthology - Out Now!

 Jack Parker - find my writing at JackViolet.com

 As someone who has sold sex before, during, and after my transition, in addition to other forms of sex work, it is extremely apparent to me that my work has been changed by my transness.I have had to deal with clients who fetishize trans men, clients misunderstanding what it means for me to be trans no matter how clear I am, transphobic violence, the loss of my ability to sell sex in certain venues (like brothels only accepting women), and a plethora of other difficulties.
-Only through being open about my own status as a sex worker have I discovered many other transmasculine people in the industry, who are often overlooked, and I am so tired of hearing people say it is very rare for trans men and transmasculine non-binary people to sell sex!Prior to my current project, I ran a very successful Kickstarter for the first ever English translation of "La Prostitution Contemporaine" (1884), which I published and fulfilled orders for in January 2024!
+Only through being open about my own status as a sex worker have I discovered many other transmasculine people in the industry, who are often overlooked, and I am so tired of hearing people say it is very rare for trans men and transmasculine non-binary people to sell sex!

-The anthology will include content about:
+The anthology includes content about:

 • How coming out as transmasculine whilst doing sex work impacts income and the number of clients.